pauliacomi/pyGAPS/docs/manual/adsorbate.rst

     my_adsorbate.backend.T_critical()

-For all the adsorbate methods, see the :class:`~pygaps.classes.adsorbate.Adsorbate` reference
+For all the adsorbate methods, see the :class:`~pygaps.core.adsorbate.Adsorbate` reference

 .. _adsorbate-manual-manage: